palantir/gradle-configuration-resolver-plugin/README.md

 Gradle Configuration Resolver Plugin
 ====================================

-This plugin adds a task that will resolve all dependencies in a particular project, and add information about the dependencies into a list named `allDeps` in the project object.

-This functionality may be useful for ensuring that all dependencies have been resolved into the local Gradle cache.
-The `allDeps` list can also be used to programmatically process dependencies elsewhere in the buildscript.
+This plugin adds a `resolveConfigurations` task that resolves all dependencies in a project.
+This is useful for resolving all dependencies to cache in CI environments or for ensuring that all dependencies have been resolved into the local Gradle cache for offline development.

 Usage
 -----